HomeXLabs/vault-aws-authentication/README.md

 # HomeX Vault-AWS Action

-This repository contains a github action that authenticates into Vault using an App Role to return generated AWS credentials.
+This repository contains a github action that authenticates into Vault using an App Role to return generated AWS credentials and set the profile in the environment for AWS CLI/SDKs to use.

 ## Prerequisites